CERNDocumentServer/cds-videos/rfcs/videos-0001-weblectures-migration.md

 In CDS the ids are integers, there is a risk of collision, therefore we should mint a legacy recid as done for cds-rdm.

+### Statistics

+The migration of all record's statistics from the current CDS system need to be moved on the CDS Videos Opensearch cluster.

 ### Subcollections

 The current structure includes several collections and subcollections: